New mothership

 The original spec no longer aligns with current cruising and certification has tightened.
 Cross-fleet thinking matters.

 A builder or broker has steered the owner toward a particular boat.
-The owner wants an independent read from somebody not on commission.
+The owner wants an independent read before any purchase route or 10% closing fee is agreed.

 Sourcing is the part of the brief that consumes the most calendar time, and the part where independent eyes pay back the fastest.
 By the time a yacht is commissioned, the tender garage is already a fixed envelope: width, height, lift capacity, cradle clearance, and door geometry are all defined.
 The boats that fit that envelope are a smaller set than most owners expect, and the boats that fit the operational brief inside that envelope are smaller still.